 This Honey Whole Wheat Bread recipe comes together quickly if using a bread maker or bread machine.
 Most bread maker recipes call for milk powder.
-The milk powder sometimes affects flavor and texture, but it isn’t essential.
+The milk powder sometimes affects flavor and texture, but it isn’t essential, as you’ll discover in this recipe!
+We originally shared it over fifteen years ago, but have given the post a big update, and added tips for substituting milk powder in other bread machine recipes.

 Photo by Edvvc